nebuly-ai/nos/doc/elastic-quota.md

   can manually create the SSL certificates and inject them in the n8s operator controller manager.

 ### Installation

 You can install Elastic Resource Quotas management in your cluster running the two Makefile targets described below, which install and deploy the required resources to the k8s cluster specified in your `~/.kube/config`.

 By default, all the resources are installed in the `n8s-system` namespace.

-1. Deploy the Nebulnetes operator: the target installs the custom resource definitions (CRDs) and it deploys the controllers for managing them.
+1. Deploy the nos operator: the target installs the custom resource definitions (CRDs) and it deploys the controllers for managing them.

 ```bash
 make deploy-operator
 ```

-2. Deploy the Nebulnetes scheduler.
+2. Deploy the nos scheduler.
 The target deploys a Kubernetes scheduler that runs alongside the default one and schedules Pods which specify its profile name in the "schedulerName" field of their specification.
-If you want to deploy the Nebulnetes scheduler as the default scheduler of your cluster, you can refer to [documentation](doc/elastic-quota.md#installation-options) for detailed installation instructions.
+If you want to deploy the nos scheduler as the default scheduler of your cluster, you can refer to [documentation](doc/elastic-quota.md#installation-options) for detailed installation instructions.